chrisbolosan/chrisbolosan/README.md

 - 👩🏻‍💻 ︱ My name is Chris Bolosan and I'm a Fullstack Software Engineer.
 - 👩🏻‍🎓 ︱ I am a graduate from Fullstack Academy.
 - :computer: ︱ Before my career transition software engineering, I was a DBA and IT Support.
-- ⚡ | Fun fact I love martial arts and anything outdoors!
+- ⚡ | Fun fact I love to BBQ southern style, martial arts, and do anything outdoors!
 My favorite places to visit is Hawaii and Thailand!

 🙌🏼 𝗠𝗜𝗦𝗦𝗜𝗢𝗡 & 𝗩𝗜𝗦𝗜𝗢𝗡